lukakostic/Maturskii/v0/Readme.md

 [] for arrays or indexing/attributes
 , like ; in c#, executes previous command or separates

-Each operator, built in or not, is just a function object.
+each operator, built in or not, is just a function object.
 Some functions are tied into backend, some are user made.
 You can see and reorder them with the replace operator.

 ## comments:
 // /* */

-rename function can rename existing and built in functions. in c++ side functions all have string names (built in and not), with a pointer to an action tree of the function.
+## built in functions

-## Custom operators:
+> rename function can rename existing and built in functions. in c++ side functions all have string names (built in and not), with a pointer to an action tree of the function.